raganwald/wood_and_stones/readme.md

 **games with standard rules and victory conditions**

 The application is specifically written to support other games, most of which are documented on [Sensei's Go Variant Page][sgv].
 Each game offers a variety of setup options.
-The most 'normal' games to the Go player are those that hav ethe exact same rules and victory conditions, namely territory plus captures.
+The most 'normal' games to the Go player are those that have the exact same rules and victory conditions, namely territory plus captures.
 They differ only in how the board is set up at the beginning of play.

 **Classic**: This is the standard game of Go with the standard options for setup: Either black plays first, or black is awarded a handicap of between two and nine stones and white plays first.
 Handicap stones are placed on the Hoshi points in the conventional manner.
 World of Go does not score the game but it will end the game after two consecutive passes.